Search

 Entry Requirements

-Completed High School Certificate with an ATAR of 65 (including adjustment factors) or equivalent.
+• Completed High School Certificate with the minimum ATAR required (including adjustment factors) or equivalent.

 OR